bentomhall/nih-system/homebrewery/world/player-options.md

 - Cast time: 1 bonus action
 - Range: creature or object within 90 ft
 - Duration: Instantaneous
-- Classes: Bounty Hunter, Mechanist, Ranger, Sorcerer, War Mage, Wizard
+- Classes: Bounty Hunter, Mechanist, Ranger, Sorcerer, Warmage, Wizard
 ____

 You extend a tether of sticky force and try to pull a creature or unattended object within range.
 Unwilling creatures must make a Strength saving throw; creatures more than one size larger than you do so at advantage.
 Willing creatures, objects, and those that fail their saving throw are pulled up to 15 feet closer to you.
 You can angle this as long as their final position is closer to you than their initial position.
 If you target an object, it must be no more than one size larger than you, otherwise the spell fails.